KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

 # Skins

 The process of vertex skinning is a bit complex.
 It brings together nearly all elements that are contained in a glTF asset.
-This section will explain the basics of vertex skinning, based on the [Simple Skin](gltfTutorial_019_SimpleSkin.md) example from the previous section.
+This section will explain the basics of vertex skinning, based on the example in the [Simple Skin](gltfTutorial_019_SimpleSkin.md) section.

 ## The geometry data